jupyter/governance/conduct/conduct_enforcement.md

-The committee will never publicly discuss the issue; all public statements (aside from the responses listed above if those are on public channels) will be made by the Jupyter Steering Council.
+The committee will never publicly discuss the issue; all public statements (aside from the responses listed above if those are on public channels) will be made by the chair of the Code of Conduct Committee or the Jupyter Steering Council.

 ## Conflicts of Interest